gigasquid/gigasquid.github.io/source/_posts/2014-11-13-clojure-fizzbuzz-without-conditionals.markdown

 ;; -> 1
 ```

-And once you think about that you might want to read :) [this](https://gist.github.com/igstan/c3797e51aa0784a5d275)
+And once you think about that, you might want to read [this](https://gist.github.com/igstan/c3797e51aa0784a5d275) :)

 Happy Clojure Kataing!